loreina/figma-twilio-ipsum/README.md

 2. Install project dependencies: `npm run install`
 3. Import plugin into Figma: Plugins > Development > Import plugin from manifest...
 4. Build plugin: `npm run build`

+## Contributing

+This project welcomes contributions from the community.

+## Code of Conduct

+Please be aware that this project has a [Code of Conduct](https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md).
+The tl;dr is to just be excellent to each other ❤️

+## Maintenance

+This project is maintained by the [design systems team](https://github.com/orgs/twilio-labs/teams/design-systems).